CasualSorcery/ProjectEyegore/README.md

 ## Getting Started

-Just get the latest release and unzip to your preferred directory, write your game configuration in the assets/config.ron, set up your custom textures and run the .exe.
+Just get the latest release and unzip to your preferred directory, write your game configuration in the `assets/config.ron`, set up your custom textures and run the `.exe`.

 Below there's a step-by-step guide for you to setup your first game.